jwgrenning/legacy-build/README.md

 ## Usage

-Capture the linker error output and feed it to the gen-xfakes.sh
+Capture the linker error output and feed it to the exploding fakes generator

 ```

 $ make 2>error-output.txt
-$ path/to/gen-xfakes.sh error-output.txt xfakes
+$ path/to/legacy-gen-xfakes.sh error-output.txt xfakes

 ```

-`gen-xfakes.sh` produces three files with the supplied basename `xfakes`
+`legacy-gen-xfakes.sh` produces three files with the supplied basename `xfakes`

 |	|	|
 |---	|---	|